silentadv/vero-api/README.md

 # Rules (RNs)

-- [ ] It should not be possible to register with same email.
+- [ ] It should not be possible to UserRegister with same email.
+- [ ] When a user creates an organization,
+      they must be automatically added as a member with the 'owner' role.
 - [x] Magic-links must expire in 20 minutes.

 # Non-functional Requirements (NRFs)